rd--/blksc3/md/glossary.md

 ## Overlap Texture

-ᨏ (_OverlapTexture_) is a is a graph combinator, a form of higher order function.
+ᨏ (_OverlapTexture_) is a graph combinator, a form of higher order function.
 ᨏ requires a λ (_Lambda_) block at 𝑓 and makes an evolving texture of # (_Overlap_) voices.
 There is an [Overlap Texture](https://blksc3.rohandrape.net/?e=help/Guide/1.12%20Overlap%20Texture) section in the _Guide_.
 The figure below shows the toolbox entry for ᨏ, which includes a pre-composed λ block at 𝑓, and a _tr_ variable reference at ⍵.